SaraElwatany/Incident-Analytics-Dashboard/README.md

-# Incident Analytics & Forecasting Dashboard
+# 🌍 Incidentlytics - Incident Analytics & Forecasting Dashboard

+## Table of Contents

-## Overview
+## Intro

+Incidentlytics is an interactive web application built with Dash (Plotly) to visualize and analyze global accident data.
+The dashboard provides insights into accident trends, locations, and other critical statistics.
+It features maps, graphs, and filters for user-friendly exploration.
+Moreover, Classical Machine Learning models were incorporated for forecasting and assessment purposes.

 ![DashVideo-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/1095449a-7585-454a-ac47-48dd57ec7de0)

-An interactive web application built with Dash (Plotly) to visualize and analyze global accident data.
-The dashboard provides insights into accident trends, locations, and other critical statistics.
-It features maps, graphs, and filters for user-friendly exploration, and Classical Machine Learning models.

 ## 🔍 Project Overview

 This dashboard is structured into multiple pages, each offering a different perspective:

 ### 🗺️ **Home Page – Exploratory Data Analysis**